XavierBerger/home-assistant-addons/mkdocs/DOCS.md

 ![logo][logo-png]

-**[MkDocs][mkdocs-url]** is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
+[MkDocs](https://www.mkdocs.org) is a **fast**, **simple** and **downright gorgeous** static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.

+This addons has been designed to help Home Assistant users to manage documentation for exemple to keep a trace of modification and configuration they bring to Home Assistant.

 ## Installation